 Tanker shall have Emergency Information Panel for the applicable product displayed on its two sides and rear side.
 Without this, the tanker will be rejected.

 HOCL shall ensure before sending the tanker for loading that it is empty and fit for loading.
 Driver shall be licensed to drive tankers carrying hazardous goods.
 They must have undergone the statutory training on hazardous goods transportation from an approved institution.
+Transporter to ensure that only such drivers are engaged to drive tanker upto destination.

 The tanker will be weighed at HOCL weighbridge before and after loading and HOCL’s weighbridge readings shall be final.
 HOCL shall ensure in the interest of the customer that the transport vehicle is not overloaded.
 After loading, tanker shall be sealed with one time use seal.
+Seals will have HOCL emblem.

 Tanker will be dispatched to customer with the following documents :- Invoice, Certificate of analysis of product issued by HOCL Quality Control department, Product sample in sealed bottle, Transport emergency card (TREMCARD).
 The serial number and colour of the onetime use seal used to seal the valves and compartment lids of the tanker will be shown in the Invoice.
 Customer shall ensure that the seals at the valves and compartment lids of the tanker are intact when the consignment is received at destination.